felipebalbi/usb-tools/README.md

-If, on the other hand, you're trying to exercise a new USB Peripheral controller, we need a Host controller which we can assume to be working, like EHCI or xHCI (see Notes section below), and load g_zero.ko:
+If, on the other hand, you're trying to exercise a new USB Peripheral controller, we need a Host controller which we can assume to be working, like EHCI or xHCI (see Notes section below), and load `g_zero.ko`:

 ```
 # modprobe g_zero
 ```

-Then connect the cable to the host and run test.sh:
+Then connect the cable to the host and run `test.sh`:

 ```
 # test.sh
 ```

-You'll notice that test.sh will run in an infinite loop and that's by design.
-To make sure your implementation of a host or peripheral controller driver is working fine, test.sh needs to be able to run for several weeks without any failures.
+You'll notice that `test.sh` will run an infinite loop and that's by design.
+To make sure your implementation of a host or peripheral controller driver is working fine, `test.sh` needs to be able to run for several weeks without any failures.

-## device-reset
+## `device-reset`

 This tool tests that a USB peripheral can handle multiple resets in a row.
 It's used like so:

 First, you needt know the USB device's VendorID/ProductID pair.
-The easiest way to get that is with lsusb:
+The easiest way to get that is with `lsusb`:

 ```
 $ lsusb